leapcode/bitmask-dev/README.rst

 -----------------------------------------------------------

-In order to run bitmask in a development environment, you must activate a virtualenv and install the various packages using 'pip install -e'.
+In order to run bitmask in a development environment, you must activate a virtualenv and install the various packages using `pip install -e`.
 This installs python packages as links to the source code, so that your code changes are immediately reflected in the packages installed in the virtualenv.